abhinavm24/dia-style-chat/README.md

-# DIA-Style Chat Extension
+# Tab Chat Extension

-A beautiful, modern Chrome extension that provides an AI-powered chat interface for web pages, inspired by the elegant design of DIA chat applications.
+A beautiful, modern Chrome extension that provides an AI-powered chat interface for web pages.

 ## ✨ Features